StanleyDelva/CodePath-WEB103-Prework/README.md

 ## Notes

-Describe any challenges encountered while building the app or any additional context you'd like to add.
+- I encountered logistic issues when setting up the routes

 ## License

-Copyright [👉🏿 yyyy] [👉🏿 name of copyright owner]
+Copyright [👉🏿 2023] [👉🏿 Stanley Delva]

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at